New training program

 prior software development experience

-basic understanding of software architecture and APIs
+understanding of architecture and APIs

-comfort with repositories, files, and development tools
+comfort working with code, repositories, and modern tools

-willingness to experiment and build during the course
+willingness to build during the program

 Why Stock42